bjornrun/TunnelSetup/README.md

 FAQ:

-Where can I find a later version of ssh for acient SuSE (e.g. Version 11p2) so it handles multiplexed forward?
+Where can I find a later version of ssh for ancient SuSE (e.g. Version 11p2) so it handles multiplexed forward?

 You download it from here:
 http://download.opensuse.org/repositories/home:/H4T:/branches:/network/SLE_11_SP2/x86_64/openssh-6.2p2-68.1.x86_64.rpm